philippminder/tools-for-autodarts/README.md

 - **Virtual Board Surround**: Adds a customizable surround to the dartboard
 - **Hide Menu**: Provides more space for the game view
 - **Adjustable UI Elements**: Modify the size of legs, sets, and match information
+- **Larger Player Names**: Increase the font size of player names for better visibility during matches

 ### 🎮 Gameplay Features
 - **Takeout Visualization**: Visual notification when takeout is in progress